naurisSeglins/ai_budget_proxy/README.md

 ## Roadmap

-Streaming support, soft-cap alerts, email confirmation on token creation, and a React dashboard are in progress.
+Planned: streaming support, soft-cap alerts, and a React dashboard with account registration.